CodeCaprese/tmx_clean_duplicates/ReadMe.md

 ### delete_segments_by_tuids.py

+The program asks you which TMX file you want to edit, then it will ask you for a TXT file, that contains all the IDs.
+This file has to be Tab sperated.
+Both of them has to be in the input folder.
-It will delete all nodes (imported by TXT file) where the ID is found in the imported List.
+It will delete all segments if the ID is found from the imported by TXT file.
-It will create a new TMX File without all imported IDs.
+It will create a new TMX file like the inputed TMX file without the deleted segments. if a row or the ID entry in the importet txt file is empty, the programm skips it.

 Input CSV Format